 Insureon’s licensed agents typically recommend a business owner’s policy over a standalone general liability policy.
 A BOP combines general liability insurance with commercial property insurance to protect your lumber mill, metal fabrication shop, or other manufacturing facility.
 It often costs less than purchasing each policy separately.

 Among manufacturing businesses that purchase general liability with Insureon, 35% pay less than $500 per year and 48% pay between $500 and $1,000 per year.
-The cost increases with your industry risk.
+The cost increases with your industry risk and the size of your business.

 Policy limits determine how much your insurer will pay on covered claims.
 A per-occurrence limit is the maximum your insurer will pay for a single incident, while an aggregate limit is the maximum your insurer will pay on any claims during your policy period, typically one year.
 Higher limits cost more – and provide better coverage.